Rocky Wirtz

-William Rockwell "Rocky" Wirtz (born October 5, 1952) is the principal owner and chairman of the NHL's Chicago Blackhawks.
-He is also president of the Blackhawks' parent company, the Wirtz Corporation, a diversified conglomerate headquartered in Chicago.

-Wirtz oversees Wirtz Corporation's commercial and residential real estate companies, wine and spirits distributor Breakthru Beverage Group, an insurance company, and banks in Illinois and Florida.
-Wirtz is also half-owner of the Blackhawks' home arena, the United Center, along with Chicago Bulls owner Jerry Reinsdorf.
-He and Reinsdorf are co-chairmen of the arena's Executive Committee.
+William Rockwell "Rocky" Wirtz (October 5, 1952 – July 25, 2023) was an American businessman.
+He was the principal owner and chairman of the Chicago Blackhawks of the National Hockey League.
+He was also president of the Blackhawks' parent company, the Wirtz Corporation, a diversified conglomerate headquartered in Chicago.
+Under Wirtz's leadership, the Chicago Blackhawks won three Stanley Cups between 2010 and 2015, reversing a period of declining fan interest and on-ice performance.
+He oversaw Wirtz Corporation's commercial and residential real estate companies, wine and spirits distributor Breakthru Beverage Group, an insurance company, and banks in Illinois and Florida.
+Wirtz was also half-owner of the Blackhawks' home arena, the United Center, along with Chicago Bulls owner Jerry Reinsdorf.
+He and Reinsdorf were co-chairmen of the arena's Executive Committee.

 Education

 Wirtz graduated from North Shore Country Day School in Winnetka, Illinois in 1971.
 In 1975, he graduated from Northwestern University with a degree in Communications.

 Breakthru Beverage Group

 Wirtz's grandfather Arthur Wirtz bought the family's first liquor distributorship in 1945.
 Wirtz grew up in the liquor business and assumed control of Wirtz Beverage Group in 2007.
 In recognition of his many contributions to and leadership in the beverage industry, the Wine and Spirits Wholesalers of America honored Wirtz with a Lifetime Leadership Award in 2014.
 In 2014, Wirtz Beverage expanded outside the U.S. announcing it was taking over as the exclusive Canadian distributor for Diageo beer, wine and spirits brands.
 The company was the first nationally established beverage alcohol broker in Canada.

 In 2015, Wirtz merged the $2.5 billion alcohol-distribution business with Charmer Sunbelt Group to create Breakthru Beverage Group.
 Today, Breakthru is one of North America's leading distributors of wine, spirits and beer brands with more than $6 billion in annual revenue and operations throughout the U.S. and Canada.
-Wirtz currently serves as co-chairman of Breakthru Beverage Group.
-His son Danny Wirtz plays a large role in the Breakthru’s executive leadership as Vice Chairman, also serving on the company’s Board of Directors and Operating Committee.
+At the time of his death, Wirtz served as co-chairman of Breakthru Beverage Group.
+His son Danny Wirtz plays a large role in the Breakthru's executive leadership as Vice Chairman, also serving on the company's Board of Directors and Operating Committee.